z9er/CyberpunkTHING/resources/documents/thing live prep.md

 - ~~weapons showing incorrectly at vendors~~ **FIXED** (Buff)
 - do any modded weapons need to be tuned or are they in line with vanilla
-- damage from cyber enemy abilities, how do i tune that (poison grenades, etc)
+- ~~damage from cyber enemy abilities, how do i tune that (poison grenades, etc)~~ for Q dmg scaling
-- damage to higher rank and normal rank than normal enemies (flatten it out or mostly)
+- ~~damage to higher rank and normal rank than normal enemies (flatten it out or mostly)~~ **FIXED** dmg scaling adjustment
-- poison drones do damage to non poison tank enemies if player blew them up on others? (might open too big a rabbithole, cuz then, could poison tank enemies also hurt other enemies)
+- ~~poison drones do damage to non poison tank enemies if player blew them up on others? (might open too big a rabbithole, cuz then, could poison tank enemies also hurt other enemies)~~ not needed
 - does tougher security turrets also apply to npc dropped turrets?
-- can poison tank be triggered by enemies who arent dead but are lying in pain on the ground?
+- ~~can poison tank be triggered by enemies who arent dead but are lying in pain on the ground?~~ on phoenicia's list, known
-- test scripted missions to see if they break (flashbacks, dont fear the reaper, etc, that stupid PL one where netrunner runs way)
+- ~~test scripted missions to see if they break (flashbacks, dont fear the reaper, etc, that stupid PL one where netrunner runs way)~~ some issues with network consistency, but don't break, Q
-- electric enemy and then get cc'd then die if melee (maybe a tell, like first hit doesn't but second hit ccs?) or visual indicator like lightning or some shit (too blatant prob)
+- ~~electric enemy and then get cc'd then die if melee (maybe a tell, like first hit doesn't but second hit ccs?) or visual indicator like lightning or some shit (too blatant prob)~~ mentioned to phoenicia, not blocker
-- turn off biomon health monitor bomb (no option currently)
+- ~~turn off biomon health monitor bomb (no option currently)~~ phoenicia's working on
-- turn off trauma team
+- ~~turn off trauma team~~ adjusted setting
-- differentiated call in icon for airstrike?
+- ~~differentiated call in icon for airstrike?~~ phoenicia's working on
-- red line stuck on me after being hacked by codefreak in all foods
+- ~~red line stuck on me after being hacked by codefreak in all foods~~ **FIXED** by Q in MBAI update
-- red line happens other places
+- ~~red line happens other places~~ **FIXED** by Q in MBAI update
-- frost bullets, too much?
+- ~~frost bullets, too much?~~ turned off in cyber enemies
-- bullets slowed during focus/deep breath
+- ~~bullets slowed during focus/deep breath~~ **FIXED** by Q in TDO update
-- bullets slowed during seijax's berserk
+- ~~bullets slowed during seijax's berserk~~ **FIXED** by Q in TDO update
-- crosshair fade minimal icon for achilles is not the dot
+- ~~crosshair fade minimal icon for achilles is not the dot~~ **FIXED** by seijax in crosshair fade update
 - sasquatch auto combat, can you sneak around?
-- panam rescue guy riders in the storm radar area blocks sneak in, cyberware around or
+- ~~panam rescue guy riders in the storm radar area blocks sneak in, cyberware around~~ tested and doable with ECM and the like
-- couldnt see boss abilities
+- ~~couldnt see boss abilities~~ phoenicia's working on
-- oda attacks Way fast, prob overtuned
+- ~~oda attacks Way fast, prob overtuned~~ **FIXED** by TDO settings adjustment
-- oda clones say boris, make not scannable right pane show up for em?
+- ~~oda clones say boris, make not scannable right pane show up for em?~~ phoenicia's working on
-- valentino reinforcement or there was one during the knock the door apt mission
+- ~~valentino reinforcement or there was one during the knock the door apt mission~~ probably a one off, not concerned
 - reed sneaks after the sniper thing mission pre party, bug due to activating enemy?
-- you know my name sniper section, unlock the devices in that section auto?
+- ~~you know my name sniper section, unlock the devices in that section auto?~~ works completely fine
-- damage out to bosses tune
+- ~~damage out to bosses tune~~ initial adjustments done, will do final tuning once q updates damage scaling
-- double check throwing knives
+- ~~double check throwing knives~~ seem fine
-- enemy grenade slider?
+- ~~enemy grenade slider?~~ for q, will mention later
-- corner of the room after oda fight left of exit door top corner kills you... why
+- ~~corner of the room after oda fight left of exit door top corner kills you... why~~ consistent but, literally no one is ever going to run into this, i did by complete accident
-- how to lower boss damage?
+- ~~how to lower boss damage?~~ for q, will mention later
 - are the guys at the gigs/minibosses a different slider? (medicine watson gig shotgun guy in particular)
 - do the mods that misoru added as shards work with readable shards?
 - should i add quickmelee sandevistan thing?
-- respect your weapon crowd shit
+- ~~respect your weapon crowd shit~~ sent to dnbhlp, see if adjusted if not may need to remove
 - should we include synthdose?
 - make slaughtomatic platinum more expensive
 - mantis blade lightning hack relic perk issue touki mentioned
-- misoru bloom self damage
+- ~~misoru bloom self damage~~ mentioned to misoru
-- misoru shuriken grenade self damage?
+- ~~misoru shuriken grenade self damage?~~ will mention to misoru
 - scannable stash issue with equipment ex
-- net hound/ram interaction with MBN
+- ~~net hound/ram interaction with MBN~~ will mention to seijax
-- change net hound level available
+- ~~change net hound level available~~ on list to discuss with seijax
 - much better netrunning dtfr is totally locked down and all combat, slight issue with firestarter
 - anvil os issue